On average, your neighbors pay $82 a month.See Your Rates

 |US Cost Per Month||$91||$94||$98|

 Choosing a homeowners insurance company in Indiana should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Indiana from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Indiana.
 Out of the 20,740 Indiana homeowners that used QuoteWizard to request insurance quotes last year, 997 had no home insurance.

-Why contact every individual company in Indiana that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Indiana you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|